The Evolution of Search at Pinterest

 By Naveen Gavini, SVP, Products

 When Pinterest first launched it provided a new way for people to collect and organize ideas from around the web.
-What started as a place to save though, quickly became a unique service for discovery where Pinners could draw inspiration from each other, brands and creators.
+What started as a place to save, became a unique service for discovery.
 In 2014, four years after Pinterest.com launched, a small group of engineers and designers asked, “what would a search engine look like if there wasn’t one right answer?”.

-We realized Pinterest could be the service to help guide you to ideas when you aren’t quite yet sure what you want, and when you want to explore questions like, what to cook for dinner tonight?
+We realized Pinterest could be the service to help guide you to ideas before you knew what you wanted.
+Answers to questions like, what to cook for dinner tonight?
 How to style your home?
-Where to go on vacation?.
+Where to go on vacation?
 With so many possibilities, sometimes you don’t know what you want until you see it.
 This is when we kicked off our search journey in earnest.

 Search outside the box

-As one of the first engineers at Pinterest, I had the opportunity to work on that first version of a search engine, called Guided Search.
-Guided Search allowed for further refining or narrowing a search.
-You could start with something generic like BBQ and end up somewhere more actionable like summer chicken BBQ recipes, or vegan DIY BBQ.
+As one of the first engineers at Pinterest, I had the opportunity to work on our first version of a search engine — Guided Search.
+Guided Search allowed for further refining or narrowing of a search.
+Start with something generic like BBQ and end up somewhere more actionable like summer chicken BBQ recipes, or vegan DIY BBQ.

 Search engines are great when you know what you’re looking for.
 But the internet was missing a way to explore, a way to start with a few keywords and then get help expanding upon that query to explore possibilities.

-The design of Guided Search became used across the industry as a way to click through topics and find the best answer for you.
+The design of Guided Search became used across the industry as a way to click through topics.
 The product paved the way for computer vision-powered visual search.
-In 2015 we began our work in object recognition within Pins and later brought the technology to camera search to make it possible to search and find recommendations for anything you see online or off.
+In 2015 we began our work in object recognition and later brought the technology to camera search.
+This made it possible to search and find recommendations for anything you see online or off.

 The future of search is visual

-Throughout this evolution, search on Pinterest became more visual, and more useful in helping people go from inspiration to action.
-We brought together the worlds of text and visual search and even created technology to shop the look inside Pins and complete the look.
+Over the years, search on Pinterest became more visual, and more useful in helping people go from inspiration to action.
+We’ve brought together the worlds of text and visual search and even shopping.
+We also continue to do work to make search more contextual based on the related interests of others.
 Because people are taking the same image and putting it on different boards, we can learn the deeper semantics of an image.
 We can then train our systems to emulate the ways Pinners are categorizing images.
-For example, when you think of a sofa, it isn’t a bunch of words — it’s a mix of images and notions of what a sofa is — and we’re teaching the computer this.
-Every day we’re making improvements to relate images to how people think of them, through machine learning.
 Each time we improve our model we see engagement go up.

-A big focus for us has also been inclusive product development, to ensure every person feels represented on Pinterest.
-This has included skin tone ranges so people can filter beauty searches by their skin tone range.
-We’ve taken this technology to AR as well, and worked to diminish bias in AI by working with a diverse data set.
+In order for the technology to be useful, it must be relevant.
+Which is why we continue to focus on inclusive product development.
+This has included the ability to filter beauty searches by skin tone range.
+We’ve taken this technology to AR as well, and we work to diminish bias in AI with a diverse data set.

-*There are more than 5 billion searches on Pinterest each month (Searches is inclusive of text searches and visual searches, which includes zooming in on an object in a Pin to see visually similar Pins.)
+*There are more than 5 billion searches on Pinterest each month (Searches are inclusive of text searches and visual searches, which include zooming in on an object in a Pin to see visually similar Pins.)
 This stat reflects global searches over any 30-day period since April 2021.